dustinspecker/awesome-eslint/readme.md

 - [Linting React JSX with ESLint (in ES6)](https://egghead.io/lessons/react-linting-react-jsx-with-eslint-in-es6) - Video showing how to use React and JSX with ESLint.
 - [Plugin Module with Mixins](https://chrysanthium.com/eslint-integration) - Article on how to write a plugin as a node module containing modular mixin configuration.
 - [Writing a rule to spot undeclared props hiding in plain sight](http://blog.cowchimp.com/writing-a-custom-eslint-rule-to-spot-undeclared-props/) - Article about creating rules that require scope analysis.

+## Installation and Setup

+- [Lintier](https://github.com/josh-stillman/lintier) - CLI to quickly scaffold an ESLint & Prettier setup in a TypeScript project.